pangpang20/gaussdb-python/docs/basic/adapt.rst

     ... ).fetchone()
     [<UserRole.ADMIN: 1>, <UserRole.GUEST: 3>]

-If the Python and the PostgreSQL enum don't match 1:1 (for instance if members have a different name, or if more than one Python enum should map to the same PostgreSQL enum, or vice versa), you can specify the exceptions using the `!mapping` parameter.
+If the Python and the GaussDB enum don't match 1:1 (for instance if members have a different name, or if more than one Python enum should map to the same GaussDB enum, or vice versa), you can specify the exceptions using the `!mapping` parameter.

-`!mapping` should be a dictionary with Python enum members as keys and the matching PostgreSQL enum labels as values, or a list of `(member, label)` pairs with the same meaning (useful when some members are repeated).
+`!mapping` should be a dictionary with Python enum members as keys and the matching GaussDB enum labels as values, or a list of `(member, label)` pairs with the same meaning (useful when some members are repeated).
 Order
 matters: if an element on either side is specified more than once, the last pair in the sequence will take precedence::